-The overall objective of the disaster risk management programme is to establish capacities to mitigate impacts and manage disaster risks and ensure that when people are affected by disasters they can continue to meet their minimum needs for food, water, shelter, health and security and reduce impacts on the people.
+ICPAC works to reduce the loss of lives and livelihoods by providing timely early warnings and preparedness for disasters.
+We aim at creating capacity to mitigate impacts and manage risks, and ensure that when people are affected by disasters they can continue to meet their minimum needs for food, water, shelter, health, and security.

 Disasters preparedness, hazard assessment, Post Disaster Needs Assessment

 We monitor the risks of disasters like drought or floods and warn national authorities

 We support coordination of stakeholders working in disaster risk management